1. cuObjClient API Specification#

 Notes:

-• Call before closing custom output streams.
+• Call this API before closing custom output streams.

 • Telemetry is fully closed when all cuObjClient objects are destroyed.